-When Baroness Tanni Grey-Thompson launched her campaign for improved wheelchair services at the end of June, it received some national media coverage but subsequently appeared to sink without trace, despite her call to support a new charter, led by the NHS England-funded Wheelchair Leadership Alliance, which she chairs.
+When Baroness Tanni Grey-Thompson launched her campaign for improved wheelchair services by Keep Moving Care at the end of June, it received some national media coverage but subsequently appeared to sink without trace, despite her call to support a new charter, led by the NHS England-funded Wheelchair Leadership Alliance, which she chairs.

 The charter, ‘Right Chair.
 Right Time.
 Right Now.’ is designed to pressure health bosses, clinical commissioning groups and politicians into improving this much-criticised service with its ten-point plan to transform the lives of the 1.2 million wheelchair users in England alone, who receive inadequate support to get to work, or school, do the shopping, look after their children and do sport.

 To the able-bodied, it comes as something of a surprise to learn that there is no national strategy or procurement policy to meet need, with every area operating differently, leading to millions of pounds being wasted because this vital aid to independence is so often inadequate, leaving wheelchair-users ‘immobilised, frustrated and ignored’.
 There is, apparently, ‘a great variation in ability to access assessment and obtain service provision, delays in equipment and repairs, poorly thought through provision plans and patient pathways, confusing information, restrictive and inflexible funding and minimal integration of services’.

 As Baroness Grey-Thompson says, ‘if we could get even half the CCGs to be discussing wheelchair services at board level, that would lead to an improvement.’
 She has also asked that strict standards for wheelchair services be included in the next NHS Mandate (the annual agreement describing what government expects from the NHS).